Skip to main content

 --docker-password={ACCESS_SECRET_KEY}

-PROJECT_NAMEProject name in the KakaoCloud console
+PROJECT_NAMEProject name in KakaoCloud Console

 ACCESS_KEYAccess key